Role of Policy Analysts and Their Environment

 1. An explanation of the role of public

-policy analysts in a politically divisive environmentthat is, what they
+policy analysts in a politically divisive environment

 do and what they bring to the process.